TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.22.md

 ---

-Moses hath given you circumcision (not that it is of Moses, but of the fathers); and on the sabbath ye circumcise a man.
+Moses has given you circumcision (not that it is of Moses, but of the fathers), and on the Sabbath you circumcise a boy.